timesler/opie-2023-online-parenting-meta/README.md

 ## Headlines

-* Interventions have a significant impact on depression, parent self-efficacy, and social support.
+* Interventions have a significant impact on anxiety, depression, and parent self-efficacy.
 There was also a marginal impact observed on parent-child interaction, but this did not reach the 0.05 significance level.
+Additionally, a sensitivity analysis demonstrated that results for self-efficacy and social support are significantly impacted by the presence of both inactive and active controls in the included data.
+Additional analysis of social support for only studies with inactive controls yielded a significant impact due to online UPPs.
-    * For discussion possibly: Even though there was a clear lack of studies, that assessed dyadic outcomes, such as parent-child interaction, we still observed results that approached significance and would expect additional study and data in this area to highlight some true benefits.
+    * For discussion possibly: Even though there was a clear lack of studies that assessed dyadic outcomes, such as parent-child interaction, we still observed results that approached significance and would expect additional study and data in this area to highlight some true benefits.
-* In terms of publication bias, only depression showed bias via an Egger's regression test.
-In addition, several other outcomes (anxiety, parent self-efficacy, and parent-child interaction) appear to show bias in their funnel plots under visual inspection, although this is of course subjective and was not corroborated by statistical tests.
+* Based on Egger's regression test, no outcomes demonstrated evidence of publication bias.
-* For the exp vs quasi sensitivity analysis, no outcomes showed significant sensitivity.
-I.e., there was not observed different between the measured impact of interventions from experiment and quasi-experimental studies.
+* For the exp vs quasi sensitivity analysis, a significant difference was observed for parent satisfaction between studies with experimental and quasi-experimental designs.
-* For the active vs inactive control group sensitivity analysis, significant difference were observed between the studies with each type of control for parent self-efficacy and social support.
+* For the active vs inactive control group sensitivity analysis, significant differencea were observed between the studies with each type of control for parent self-efficacy and social support.
 To estimate the impact of this on our overall results, the meta-analyses for these 2 outcomes were re-run using only studies with inactive controls.
-This yielded minor increases in the intervention vs control effect, however there was no change to significance as both outcomes were already significant without removal of active controls.
+This yielded minor increases in the intervention vs control effect, resulting in social support becoming significant.
-* ~~A meta-regression to examine how effects are sustained over time post-intervention yielded no significant change to intervention effects over time.~~ A set time-binned group comparisons performed using t-tests (see below) did find some interesting significance.
+* A set time-binned group comparisons performed using t-tests (see below) did find some interesting significance.

 ## Notes